The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: The hidden layer: space partitioning

 \subsection{Complete separation}

-We suppose $L$ neurons divide the input space into $S$ partitions and hypothesize that: \begin{guess} For the best performance of classification, all N input data have been separated in different partitions (named \textbf{complete separation}). \end{guess} Under this hypothesis, for complete separation, each partition contains at most one data point after space partitioning.
-Since the position of data points and hyper-planes can be considered (uniformly distributed) random, the probability of complete separation ($P_c$) is:
+Given $L$ neurons that divide the \textbf{input space} into $S$ partitions, we hypothesize that: \begin{guess} In anticipation of classification, but without yet assigning labels, we identify the best case as the separation of all $N$ input data into different partitions (\textbf{complete separation}). \end{guess} \begin{remark} For most real classification problems (\textit{i.e.}, in which labels have been assigned), complete separation of all data points is a very strong assumption because adjacent same-class samples assigned to the same partition is a looser condition and will not affect the classification performance.
+Because \textbf{our partitions by complete separation are unlabeled}, the principle of discriminant analysis (which aims to minimize the within-class separations and maximize the between-class separations) is not applicable.
+Finally, adjacent samples assigned to different partitions could have the same label and thus define a within-class separation.
+The partitions we mentioned are thus not necessarily the final decision regions for classification; those will be determined when labels are assigned. \end{remark} Under this hypothesis, for complete separation, each partition contains at most one data point after space partitioning.
+Since the position of data points and hyper-planes can be considered (uniformly distributed) random (because the methods to find hyper-planes themselves contain randomness, \textit{e.g.}, the \textit{Stochastic Gradient Descent}~(SGD)~\cite{sutskever2013importance}, during the training), the probability of complete separation ($P_c$) is: